Cole Harbour District High School

 Cole Harbour District High School is a Canadian public high school located in the Forest Hills area of Cole Harbour, Nova Scotia.
-It is operated by the Halifax Regional Centre for Education (HRCE), and is an International Baccalaureate (IB) world school, offering the Diploma program.
+It is operated by the Halifax Regional Centre for Education (HRCE) and is an International Baccalaureate (IB) world school that offers the IB Diploma Programme.

 History

 Cole Harbour District High School was founded in 1982 by the amalgamation of Cole Harbour High School, founded in 1979, and Gordon Bell High School.
 The newer building for Cole Harbour High was used as the new location for Cole Harbour District High, and Gordon Bell High was repurposed as the Gordon Bell Building, a general-purpose adult education centre.
 The Gordon Bell Building served as the Grade 10 building until 1995 when the Cole Harbour District high school was split into two separate schools; Cole Harbour High and Auburn Drive High School.
 The Bell building was also used as a temporary location for the students of Halifax West High School during the 2001-2002 school year, when its own building was unusable due to health concerns.
 As of January 2015, the Gorden Bell building has been demolished.
 An all-weather field was constructed on the old Gordon Bell site and opened in 2017.

 Cole Harbour District High is seen in the hit series Trailer Park Boys.
 It is used as the location to film the scenes that take place in the fictional Dartmouth Regional Vocational School (DRVS).
 CHDHS's unofficial rival school is Auburn Drive High School, with whom they played a football game against every Thanksgiving weekend called the Turkey Bowl.
 In the 2014-2015 school year, renovations were completed on the school, adding a new gym and a skilled trades centre while converting the old gymnasium into a cafetorium.
 The skilled trades centre also includes a yoga studio and a student council office.

 Cole Harbour District High School appeared on national news in the late 1980s after a number of riots broke out at the school, alleged to be race-based.
 The school was temporarily shut down due to these events.

 The school was in the news again in March 2008, when brawls broke out in the school prompting a lockdown.
 Two students were arrested, another two sent to hospital.
 Though the cause is not completely clear, many think that it resulted in 24 suspensions.
 Though the brawls only lasted one afternoon, some of the concerns that students and parents had in the 1990s were brought up again.

-The school found itself in the news again in 2011, due to the Suicide of Rehtaeh Parsons, a 17-year-old student who committed suicide at her home, often attributed to an alleged gang rape and distribution of images from said event, and the subsequent harassment and bullying Rehtaeh faced from her school mates.
+The school found itself in the news again in 2013 by the suicide of Rehtaeh Parsons, a 17-year-old student who committed suicide at her home in what was often attributed to an alleged gang rape in late 2011.
+The distribution of images from said event, and the subsequent harassment and bullying that she faced from her schoolmates.